This page was last updated on: 22/07/2020 at 10:50

 As the active leisure industry starts to re-open, we understand that many of our students and prospective students will have questions about our courses, whether these courses will be delivered as planned, and the arrangements that will be in place to ensure that staff and students remain safe during their studies.

-We would like to emphasise that the safety of our staff and students is our number one priority and as such we are closely monitoring the situation and diligently following the advice issued by Government and our industry regulators (e.g. YMCA Awards, CIMSPA, UK Active, Sport England).
+We would like to underline the fact that the safety of our staff and students is our number one priority.
+As such, we are closely monitoring the situation and diligently following the advice issued by Government, and our industry regulators (e.g. YMCA Awards, CIMSPA, UK Active, Sport England).

 We have contacted all of our learners that have been affected by the coronavirus postponements and have explained what they need to do to transfer their course to a later date.
-If you are a current student and you have not received this communication, please contact your Learner Support Tutor and they will assist you further.
+We have sent this email request on a number of occasions – if you are a current student and you have not received this communication, please contact your Learner Support Tutor and they will assist you further.
 While we have made additional provisions later in the year, course places will be allocated on a first-come-first-served basis and so we urge all of our students to act promptly to avoid disappointment.

 In the event that we do need to make any further announcements, we will update this page first and contact by way of email anyone who is affected by these changes.
 Please could we ask all students to keep a close eye on their emails over the coming weeks.

 If you are thinking about completing one of our qualifications it is only natural that in the current climate you will be apprehensive about making a booking.
 However, it is worth considering some of the current benefits and opportunities that are available: